Trappentreustraße: History

 In the second half of the 19th century, the architect Gabriel von Seidl created a noble suburb in the west of the city modeled from other major European cities.
 In this context, the Trappentreustraße was built and was initially an 18 meter wide side street.

 From 1919 to 1920, the city built the tram line 22 through the Trappentreustraße, from the Alten Sendlinger Kirche (Old Sendlinger Church) to Rotkreuzplatz.
 The grand opening took place on March 23, 1920.

 In the late 1960s and early 1970s, the Mittlerer Ring was built.
 For which the Trappentreustraße was widened to 38.5 meters.
 This was done by demolishing the houses on the west side of the street.
 Due to this new addition, the tram line 22 was put out of commission on 1 March 1970.

 In the following years, the district intersected this partly eight-lane main traffic axis.
 Therefore, the city decided in the late 1970s to tunnel under the road.
 Construction began on 1 February 1980.
-On 16 October 1983, the Trappentreutunnel Norther direction lanes were open to traffic, the tube in southern direction was opened on 27 April 1984.
+On 16 October 1983, the Trappentreutunnel northern direction lanes were opened to traffic, the tube in southern direction was opened on 27 April 1984.
 Simultaneously with the construction of the tunnel, the city also built the underground line U4 and U5.
 These were opened on 10 March 1984 and received a station at Heimeranplatz.

 The city rebuilt the surface in the years that followed back to a two-lane road.
 In order to prevent the passage of the entire Trappentreustraße for private traffic (which should use the tunnel), a so-called "plug" was installed at Gollierplatz.
 Here the passage is only allowed for public buses, taxis, and cyclists.
 Parking management was introduced in the 1990s.